kaustubhd93/adstxt-crawler-ui/README.md

 # Please note this is a work in progress.
-If you just want to use the script, [check this out](https://github.com/kaustubhd93/adstxt-crawler.git)
+If you just want to use the script, [use this](https://github.com/kaustubhd93/adstxt-crawler.git)

 ## A WEB app for crawling ads.txt of desired domains
 - User will login with credentials, upload a file with a list of domains in a certain format and schedule a crawl.